 Honeywell Summer School

-Applications will open in May 2014.
+Applications for 2015 will open in May.

 Throughout the week-long program the Summer School students met and interacted with professional engineers from a wide range of engineering backgrounds; which additionally provided the students with valuable insight into career opportunities available to women and men in engineering.
 Their visits to participating engineering companies provided the students with the rare opportunity to gain first-hand experience in regard to the role of professional engineers and provided them with the opportunity to understand the role of engineers in society and the variety of engineering disciplines.

-In response to the Survey Report question of “do you think you will go on to study engineering”, the response was overwhelming with 99% responding YES, with civil engineering identified as the discipline the majority of the students wish to study at university followed by mechatronic and aeronautical engineering.
+In response to the Survey Report question of “do you think you will go on to study engineering”, the response was overwhelming with 98% responding YES, with civil engineering identified as the discipline the majority of the students wish to study at university followed by mechatronic and aeronautical engineering.

 Each year HESS becomes increasingly more popular, and therefore more difficult for students to gain and secure a placement in the program.
 Applications open in May, with brochures sent to all NSW and ACT High Schools, participating Rotary Clubs, and advertised on the Engineers Australia Sydney Division website.